 You may need to use

 EMERSE leverages Apache Solr for searching documents.
 See Required Software section for the specific version to use.
-The Solr version should be the exact version specified.
+The Solr version should have the same major version as specified, and a minimum of the minor version.
 Otherwise, the sample indexes provided may not be usable, and EMERSE may not function.

 After downlodading/moving the file to the desired directory, unzip/untar the file similar to before.
 For example: